-In our audits of the fiscal years 2023 and 2022 financial statements of the U.S. Office of Government Ethics (OGE), we found:
+In our audits of the fiscal years 2024 and 2023 financial statements of the U.S. Office of Government Ethics (OGE), we found:

-- OGE's financial statements as of and for the fiscal years ended September 30, 2023, and 2022, are presented fairly, in all material respects, in accordance with United States of America (U.S.) generally accepted accounting principles; - no material weaknesses in internal control over financial reporting based on the limited procedures we performed; and - no reportable noncompliance with provisions of applicable laws, regulations, contracts, and grant agreements for fiscal year 2023.
+- OGE's financial statements as of and for the fiscal years ended September 30, 2024, and 2023, are presented fairly, in all material respects, in accordance with United States of America (U.S.) generally accepted accounting principles; - no material weaknesses in internal control over financial reporting based on the limited procedures we performed; and - no reportable noncompliance for fiscal year 2024 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.

-The following sections discuss in more detail (1) our report on the financial statements, which includes required supplementary information $(RSI)^1$ and other information included with the financial statements; (2) our report on internal control over financial reporting; and (3) our report on compliance with laws, regulations, contracts, and grant agreements.
+The following sections discuss in more detail (1) our report on the financial statements, which includes a section on required supplementary information (RSI) 1 and a section on other information 2 included with the financial statements; (2) our report on internal control over financial reporting; and (3) our report on compliance with laws, regulations, contracts, and grant agreements.